home I index I latest I glossary I introductions I e-mail I about this site

 and St Paul, West Newton

+Through the lychgate, you come onto the wide mound of the churchyard.
 The 14th century tower of the church is grand and stately, and its solid carstone with freestone corners looks as if it might be made of gingerbread and icing.
 A beautiful contemporary image niche sits beside the west window.
-The 19th century pinnacles at the top are jaunty, if a little out of context on this tower.
 The body of the church is also carstone, built of blocks on the south side and in slipped layers on the north, as if this was a vast dry stone wall.

 Amazon commission helps cover the running costs of this site.